OptACC/OptACC/README.md

 ## Requirements

-The tuner requires Python 2.6 or 2.7.
-Python 3.x is currently not supported, but may be in the future.
+The tuner has been tested and works with Python 2.6, 2.7, and 3.4.

 ## Installation